amruta-n/AP2/README.md

 This application is made in Android Studio using Java.
 It contains all necessary information about COVID-19 and also gives live count of the people suffering from COVID-19 in all states of India.

-Now it can show all the nearby hospitals as well :)
+Now it can show nearby hospitals as well :)